Maryland and DC Estate Tax Planning

 Smart Strategies to Preserve More of What You’ve Built

 If your estate exceeds $5 million, your heirs could face significant estate tax liability—even if your assets are primarily in real estate, retirement accounts, or a family business.
-Maryland is one of the few states that imposes its own estate tax, separate from the federal system.
+Maryland and the District of Columbia are one of the few jurisdictions that impose their its own estate tax, separate from the federal system.

-At Eleff Law, we help individuals and families across Montgomery and Frederick Counties understand how estate tax works in Maryland—and implement proactive strategies to reduce or eliminate the burden.
+At Eleff Law, we help individuals and families across all Maryland counties as well as DC understand how estate tax works in Maryland and DC—and implement proactive strategies to reduce or eliminate the burden.

 - Approx. $5 million per person